loreanvictor/graphis/README.md

 ---

 **graphis** is a stylish icon font that is super convenient to use.
-Glyphs are mapped to emojis, so just drop the font and you're good to go.
-Want to use icons inside text?
-Add your text font as a fallback font, emojis are icons and the rest is normal text.
+Icons are mapped to emojis and special characters, so just load the font and copy the icons like any other text.

-# How to Use

 👉 **STEP 1**: load the icon font:
 ```html